WickM/kuzuR/memory-bank/activeContext.md

 ## Current Work Focus

-The current focus is a full review and synchronization of the memory bank.
-The goal is to ensure all documents are consistent, accurate, and reflect the latest project state, particularly regarding the resolution of the `OverflowError`.
+The current focus is on preparing the `kuzuR` package for CRAN submission, including documentation enhancements, author acknowledgments, and setting up GitHub Pages.
+The memory bank has been fully reviewed and synchronized to reflect the latest project state.

 ## Recent Changes

+**1. Memory Bank Synchronization:**
+-   All core memory bank files (`projectbrief.md`, `productContext.md`, `activeContext.md`, `systemPatterns.md`, `techContext.md`, `progress.md`, `reasoning_bank.md`, `kuzu_python_api.md`, `overflow_toolchain_versions.md`) have been read and reviewed.
+-   The memory bank is now fully synchronized and consistent, accurately reflecting the current project state and resolved issues.

-**1. Test Suite Progress:**
+**2. Test Suite Progress:**
 -   The `testthat` suite has been significantly updated.
 Only 5 tests are currently missing.
 -   Identified known issues with `Decimal` and `uuid` data types that will require a workaround.
 These will be addressed in a future development cycle.

-**2. Memory Bank Synchronization:**
--   Read all memory bank files to get a comprehensive overview.
--   Identified and corrected inconsistencies related to the now-resolved `OverflowError`.
--   Updated `techContext.md` to accurately describe the root cause of the error (a `reticulate` object round-trip issue, not a toolchain incompatibility).
--   Updated this file (`activeContext.md`) to remove obsolete plans for investigating the `OverflowError`.

 **3. R CMD Check Resolution:**
 -   Successfully resolved all `ERROR`s, `WARNING`s, and `NOTE`s from `R CMD check --as-cran`.